Chris99ChangHo/gna-web-dev-internship-2025/extracurricular/Study-WordPress/wordpress-hooks-concepts.md

-# ✅WordPress Standard: Understanding Hooks Concepts
+# WordPress Standard: Understanding Hooks Concepts

 This document provides a detailed explanation of the fundamental concepts behind Hooks in WordPress, focusing on their definition, origin, advantages, and general capabilities/limitations.